akos-almasi/Term2/README.md

 - GDP at Market Prices

 To look into the relationship between gender pay gap and GDP, Eurostat API was used to access GDP at market prices for European countries.
 The json data was acquired using data code (nama_10_gdp) in Eurostat Query Builder and filtered for year 2020, GDP at Market prices, and countries.
-The data was then extracted using Postman.
+The data was then extracted using [Postman](https://github.com/akos-almasi/Term2/blob/main/pics/Postman.png).
-[screenshot]

 #### Kaggle ####
 - Gender ratio